-One of the most common questions we get as real estate partition attorneys in California is how to force the sale of jointly owned property, In other words, we are being asked whether co-owners of property have a right to partition the property by sale.
+One of the most common questions we get as partition attorneys in California is how to force the sale of jointly owned property.
+In other words, we are being asked whether co-owners of property have a right to partition the property by sale.
 The short answer is yes – the right to partition is absolute in California.

 However, we need to dive deeper into partition actions in California, including reasons for partitioning a property, California law on partition actions, and the rights of the co-tenants to better understand both the question and the answer.

 Why Partition a Property?

-Partition by sale involves a court-ordered offer of the entire property to third parties, with the highest buyer among these becoming the new owner the whole property.
+Partition by sale involves a court-ordered offer of the entire property to third parties, with the highest buyer among these becoming the new owner of the whole property.

 Co-owners of a jointly owned property may choose to exercise their right to partition for a variety of reasons, usually due to a disagreement or dispute that arose between the co-owners.
 How can the co-owners make best use of the property?
 What if one co-owner wants to sell, but the other doesn’t?
 What if one co-owner is in possession of the property while the others pay expenses?
 These disputes (and many more) can be resolved in California as explained in our guide on partition actions in California.

 Under California law, the right to file a partition action requesting that the property be sold is absolute.
-This means that the right to partition is available to any co-owner of real estate, known in law as a co-tenant, no matter what kind of property is at stake or how large or small the interest of the co-tenant is.
+This means that the right to partition is available to any co-owner of real estate, no matter what kind of property is at stake or how large or small the interest of the co-tenant is.